Project Goals

 Project Corridor

 PHASE 1: After careful analysis, the project team has selected SE Duke Street from 82nd to 94th Avenues and 89th and 90th Avenues.
 There will be approximately 13 trees planted as part of this phase.
 Households along the corridor will also have the opportunity to receive free yard trees.
-Construction will begin in early 2024.
+Construction will begin in mid July 2024.

-PHASE 2: Site analysis is currently underway to plant another 15-20 trees in late 2024.
+PHASE 2: Site analysis is currently underway to plant another 15-20 trees in late 2024/early 2025.

 Ownership & Maintenance of Pilot Project Trees